TehShrike/financial-number/readme.md

 In general, the IRS probably won't care which method you use as long as you use it everywhere consistently.
 In practice, ask your accountant.

+If your accountant tells you you need some other rounding strategy, you can bring your own custom rounding strategy.

+### Custom rounding strategies

-If your accountant tells you you need some other rounding strategy, you can bring your own.
-Rounding functions take two arguments: a financial-number data structure, and a bigint representing the desired number of digits after the decimal point.
+You can write your own rounding implementation – rounding functions take two arguments: a financial-number data structure, and a bigint representing the desired number of digits after the decimal point.

 ```ts
 type RoundingStrategy = (number: { value: bigint, decimal_places: bigint }, targetDecimalPlaces: bigint) => { value: bigint, decimal_places: bigint }